getodk/docs/docs/central-troubleshooting.rst

 File upload fails with 413
 ---------------------------

 If you get an error `413` when trying to upload a submission or when trying to upload a form attachment, the file you are trying to upload is too large.
-By default, files up to 100MB are accepted.
+By default, files up to 100 MB are accepted.
 We typically recommend reducing the size of the files to upload if possible.
 For example, :ref:`images can be scaled down in form design <scaling-down-images>`.

-If you absolutely must upload files over 100MB, you can change the `client_max_body_size` `nginx` directive:
+If you absolutely must upload files over 100 MB, you can change the `client_max_body_size` `nginx` directive:

 .. code-block:: bash